kryzin/kryzin-com/src/posts/microcontrollers-1.md

 featured: "../images/post-0000.jpg"
 altfeatured: "microcontrollers"
 tags: ["pic24", 'microcontrollers', 'c']
+locale: 'en'
 ---

 ## Introduction

-As an introduction to working with microcontrollers I'll showcase 9 simple programs written in `c`.
+As an introduction to working with microcontrollers, I'll showcase 9 simple programs written in `c`.

-Our microcontroller will switch trought these 9 programs with button `S4` - next program - and `S3` - previous program.
+Our microcontroller will switch through these 9 programs with button `S4` - next program - and `S3` - previous program.

-1. 8-bit counter that count up in binary code (0-255)
+1. 8-bit counter that counts up in binary code (0-255)
 2. Reverse of p1 - count down in binary
 3. 8-bit count up in Gray code
 4. Reverse of p3 - count down in Gray
 5. 2x4-bit count up in BCD code (0-99)
 6. Reverse of p5 - count down in BCD
 7. 3-bit snake moving side-to-side (3 LEDs next to each other moving in a block in an infinite loop)
-8. Stack building up ('move' a LED from right to left and keep it at the end util all LEDs are on)
+8. Stack building up ('move' a LED from right to left and keep it at the end until all LEDs are on)
 9. 6-bit random number generator with a `seed = 1110011`

 ## Prerequisites